Plectorhinchus pica: Habitat and biology

 Plectorhinchus pica is found in both lagoon and seaward reefs, here the adults usually hide within caves or underneath coral heads, frequently along the margins of the reefs.
 The juveniles are frequently encountered in shallow lagoons.
 The adults are solitary and they feed on crustaceans and molluscs.
 It is an oviparous species which spawns as distinct pairs.
 They hide in their shelters during the day and forage at night, they will also eat smaller fishes.

 Systematics

 Plectorhinchus pica was first formally described as Diagramma pica in 1828 by the French zoologist George’s Cuvier with no type locality being given, although Tahiti and the Indian Ocean have been suggested.
-The specific name Cuvier gave this taxon pica means "magpie", as in the Eurasian magpie (Pica pica), a reference to the black and white coloration of the juveniles.
+The specific name Cuvier gave this taxon, pica, means "magpie", as in the Eurasian magpie (Pica pica), a reference to the black and white coloration of the juveniles.
 It has been suggested that the use of the specific name picus is an error as the word pica is a noun, not an adjective and should not change gender to match that of the new genus name.
-In fact, Cuvier used the French word for magpie pie when he described this species and used “Le Diagramme Pie” to refer to his Diagramms pica.
+In fact, Cuvier used the French word for magpie pie when he described this species and used “Le Diagramme Pie” to refer to his Diagramma pica.